Xerios/ScreenManager/README.md

 # ScreenManager
-Flexible way to manage screens with transitions, layers and proper input handling for Unity.
+Flexible way to manage your UI with transitions, layers and proper input handling for Unity.

+## Features
+* Optimized clean and bloatfree code, no additional libraries required
+* Customizable screens ( use tweening, AnimationController or make your own type of screens )
+* Multi-layered stack based navigation
+ * re-usable screens, duplicate screens (popups)
+* Uses default input handling using Unity's UI events ( including cancel/back event )
+* Buttons navigation setup that doesn't bleed out to other screens
+* Always-on select for gamepad/keyboard aware navigation
+* Mobile tested
+* Lots of other stuff
 Including examples and fully documented, except for this readme though...

 ## Screenshots